Gajol/IT-Notes/Notes/API/gRPC.md

 # gRPC vs REST

-gRPC
+## gRPC
 - faster
-- payload uses Protcol Buffers
+- payload uses Protocol Buffers
   - highly compressed format and reduces the messages' size.
   - binary; thus, it serializes and deserializes structured data in order to communicate and transmit it